SteveImmanuel/ai-uav-term-project/README.md

 ```
 Adjust the batch size and image dimension according to your system specification if you run out of memory.

+By default, the model weights will be saved under `runs/train/exp/weights` directory.

 # Inference
-After training is complete, you can use the saved model to do inference on image or video by typing:
+After training has completed, you can use the saved model to do inference on image or video by typing:
 ```
-python detect.py --weights <PATH/TO/WEIGHTS> --source <PATH/TO/IMAGE/OR/VIDEO> --view-img
+python detect.py --weights <PATH/TO/WEIGHTS> --source <PATH/TO/IMAGE/OR/VIDEO>
 ```
 # Troubleshooting
 Please refer to the original documentation <a href=https://github.com/ultralytics/yolov5/wiki>here</a>.